Quick link to GitHub repository

 Each sensor controller is connected via the SPI daisy-chain to up to 16 sensor nodes.
 This means that all data transfers between the controller and its nodes are initiated by the controller.

-One or more sensor controllers will be connected to the central controller, such as a Raspberry Pi, via an I2C bus.
-Each sensor controller will have a unique I2C address, and will act as an I2C peripheral, while the central controller will be the I2C controller.
-Again, this means the central controller will initiate all data transfers between itself and the sensor controllers, but the sensor controllers will be able to interrupt the central controller to request a data transfer.
-The data transfers will be a single data byte that contains:
+One or more sensor controllers will be connected to the central processor, such as a Raspberry Pi, via an I2C bus.
+Each sensor controller will have a unique I2C address, and will act as an I2C peripheral device, while the central processor will be the I2C controller device.
+Again, this means the central processor will initiate all data transfers between itself and the sensor controllers, but the sensor controllers will be able to interrupt the central processor to request a data transfer.
+Each data transfer will be a single data byte that contains:

-- a sensor number connected to a node (0 to 7)
+- a sensor number connected to a node (3 bits, 0 to 7)

-- the node number connected to the controller (0 to 15)
+- the node number connected to the controller (4 bits, 0 to 15)

-- whether the sensor turned on (detection) or off (no detection)
+- whether the sensor turned on or off (1 bit, 1 for detect or 0 for no detect)

-Just about any Arduino device (except for the smallest ones with very few I/O pins) can serve as a sensor controller.
-For testing, I have used an Arduino Uno, but for the actual layout I’ll probably use another Adafruit Pro Trinket or an Arduino Micro, both of which are much more compact than the Uno and still have sufficient I/O pins.
+Just about any Arduino device with enough I/O pins can serve as a sensor controller.
+For testing, I have used an Arduino UNO, but for the actual layout I’ll probably use an Adafruit Pro Trinket, which is much more compact and less expensive than the UNO but still has sufficient I/O pins.

-Here’s my first test configuration on my workbench.
+Here’s my first test configuration on the workbench.

-You can see to the left the first two sensor track sections with a PORTRAM “test article”.
+You can see to the left the first two sensor track sections with an N-gauge PORTRAM model.
 The three Arduino Micros with the colorful USB cables are the sensor nodes, with node 0 to the front.
 Node 0 is connected to the two sensors on its channels 0 and 1.
 Nodes 1 and 2 don’t have any sensors connected, but were used to demonstrate that daisy-chaining SPI interfaces actually works.

-The two wooden cases contain Arduino Unos; the one with its own protoboard is acting as the sensor controller, and the other is performing the work of the central controller.
+The two wooden cases contain Arduino UNOs; the one with its own protoboard is acting as the sensor controller, and the other is performing the work of the central processor.

 This section describes the Arduino sketches which run on a sensor controller and the sensor nodes attached to it.

-The Arduino sketch which runs on each sensor node can be found in my GitHub repository at https://github.com/twrackers/TrackSensor-sketches/tree/master/sketches/TrackSensor_Slave.
+The Arduino sketch which runs on each sensor node can be found in my GitHub repository at github.com/twrackers/TrackSensor-sketches/tree/main/TrackSensor_Node.

 Once the sensors are calibrated, the sketch enters a fast loop (around 20 Hz) where it samples its analog inputs, masks off unused channels (more on that below), and saves the current sense/no-sense state of all channels.